-On Revolutionary Love: An Interview with Rev. Dr. Jacqui Lewis
+On Revolutionary Love: A Conversation with Rev. Dr. Jacqui Lewis

 As the pastor of Middle Collegiate Church in New York City, Rev. Jacqui shepherds a radically inclusive, multiracial, pluralistic, and actively anti-racist parish.
 Middle’s annual Revolutionary Love Conference gathers leaders from all walks of life to teach on faith, virtue in public life, and justice every year.
 In 2020, Middle dedicated $200,000 for reparations – simply only one example of their powerful leadership.

 In early December of 2020, Middle Church’s storied sanctuary burned to the ground.
 It was a shocking and devastating loss for the Middle community and for anyone who ever attended a community event or service at Middle, finding acceptance, belonging, love, warmth, and community there.
 It was palpable, unlike anything I had ever experienced before in a church setting.
 As Rev. Jacqui so aptly put it, though, “No fire can stop Revolutionary Love,” and “even as we grieve, we know that out of the ashes, something powerful is rising.”